 Gaz Group

-The company was formed in 2005 due to restructuring productive assets of RusPromAvto.
-However, all the plants working for Gaz Group were constructed in the days of the Soviet Union.
-The place of Gorkovsky (Gaz) automobile works is in the front rank.
-Started in 1929 the works soon signed an agreement with American Ford Motors on technical help and cooperation to produce Ford-A class passenger cars in the Soviet Union.
-The role of the works in the days of the WWII can’t be overestimated: over 9 000 self-propelled mounts, 12 000 tanks, 24 000 mortar launchers, over 30 000 missiles for missile launchers Katyusha.
+The company was established in 2005 after the restructuring of RusPromAvto's assets.
+Soon after its launch in 1929, the Gorkovsky (Gaz) automobile works signed an agreement with the American Ford Motors on technical help and cooperation to produce Ford-A class passenger cars in the Soviet Union.
+The role of the works in the days of the WWII was huge: over 9 000 self-propelled vehicles, 12 000 tanks, 24 000 mortar launchers, over 30 000 missiles for legendary Katyusha missile launchers.

 Pobeda